The Short Fiction of Norman Mailer: Ministers of Taste: A Story

 "Ministers of Taste: A Story" features two real letters written to Robert B. Silvers, editor of the New York Review of Books, that appeared in Partisan Review.
 Neither letter can be located in the original source, but both are reprinted in Mailer's Selected Letters.

 The first letter was written on February 22, 1965.
 Both letters feature Mailer detailing his disappointment in his working relationship with Silvers after he fails to submit two of Mailer's novels to the NYRB despite Mailer's numerous favors for him.
 In the second letter written on April 4, 1965, Mailer gives Silvers an ultimatum: publish the novels or lose him as a client.
 Despite the discontent, the second letter ends with Mailer referring to Silvers as his devoted friend.

 The Locust Cry

 Originally published in February 1963 in Mailer's bi-monthly column in Commentary, "The Locust Cry" is actually two short stories, "The Test" and "Upsetting the Bowl," that are commentaries on Martin Buber's Tales of the Hasidim.

 The Test

 Prince Adam Czartoryski has been married for many years.
 However, he and his princess cannot conceive a child.
 Prince Adam travels to the maggid of Koznitz and asks to be prayed for.
 Soon after, the prince and his princess are fortunate enough to conceive a son.
-The prince tells his brother about his blessing, but his brother think it is a joke.
+The prince tells his brother about his blessing, but his brother thinks it is a joke.
 The two travel to the maggid of Koznit so that the brother can get prayer for his ill son.
 They are told to leave by the maggid and the son dies before they make it home.